 Advice for Workers & Entrepreneurs Interested in Trying Out Remote Work

 Being completely up-front about not only how you are working, but also why you want to work that way, is key for both employees and managers.
-Focussing on the “why” is how Reconciled leverages this as a perk for recruitment and retention: “To communicate [about our remote model] in a way that demonstrates the value that it adds has really helped us be a leader in the remote workplace,” says Ian.
+Focusing on the “why” is how Reconciled leverages this as a perk for recruitment and retention.
+“To communicate [about our remote model] in a way that demonstrates the value that it adds has really helped us be a leader in the remote workplace,” says Ian.

 Advice for “would-be digital nomads” as well as entrepreneurs looking to transition to this type of model, he stresses the importance of discipline, and an ability to be very intentional about the way they spend their time.

 “I think of remote work a lot as I think of entrepreneurship.
 It takes a high level of self-motivation and…the ability to basically assemble your day ahead of time and stay focussed on high-priority matters.
 So I think you need to have that level of self-discipline, and the ability to focus on the returnables of what your day has to offer.”

 So what’s next for Ian?
 This is only the first of many adventures.
 He says that his experience in Puerto Rico was “so positive and motivating” for the whole family, that they are selling their belongings and planning on traveling full time.

 Want to learn more about managing a remote team?
 Interested in joining ours?
 Just reach out — we’d be happy to hear from you!